 My husband’s family have a flat in Poole and we’re extremely lucky to be able to use it throughout the year.
 As we’re fast becoming regulars to the area – and extremely fond of it – I thought I’d put together a little list of the best family-friendly places to eat in Poole (and nearby!) with sea views.

 From Poole, the Dorset-based Pig – a 16th century manor house – is a hop across the waves on the Sandbanks to Shell Beach chain ferry, followed by a short drive down rambling roads to Studland, an area of coastline with World Heritage site status.

-The sea views are also visible from the hotel’s Greenhouse-style restaurant, gorgeous thatched Roundhouse (which, as you can see in the piccie, is the dreamiest of summerhouses for private dining with friends and family) and the outdoor dining area with its I-want-that-in-my-back-garden rustic pizza oven and bar, so you’ll want to linger a while over your meal.
+The sea views are visible from the hotel’s Greenhouse-style restaurant, gorgeous thatched Roundhouse (which, as you can see in the piccie, is the dreamiest of summerhouses for private dining with friends and family) and the outdoor dining area with its I-want-that-in-my-back-garden rustic pizza oven and bar, so you’ll want to linger a while over your meal.

 The menu changes daily depending on what has been foraged or grown onsite in a kitchen garden of epic proportions that guests are free to explore.
-The cuisine is imaginative, seasonal British garden food, influenced by the surrounding coast and their ’25-mile menu’ shows just how dedicated to using home-grown and locally-sourced produce.
+The cuisine is imaginative, seasonal British garden food, influenced by the surrounding coast and their ’25-mile menu’ shows just how dedicated they are to using home-grown and locally-sourced produce.
 Think Poole Bay mackerel, ‘Polytunnel’ tomatoes, Portland Crab and Piddle Valley (yes this is a place in Dorset!)
-Chicken Breast alongside unpretentious potted herbs, vintage cutlery, recycled menus as napkin holders and cheery staff.
+Chicken Breast, alongside unpretentious potted herbs, vintage cutlery, recycled menus as napkin holders and cheery staff.

 The price tag is a bit higher than your average family dining experience, but when it’s this special, it’s totally worth it, and guaranteed to have you going wheeeeeeeee all the way home.

 In warm weather, al fresco dining here is a must – there’s a large outside area with tables and a grassy patch where customers pull up a pew on sunshiney days, separated from the water by a thicket of reeds.
-There’s also a sheltered outside dining area – perfect for large family parties – a wooden boat for kids to play on, as well as a digger and car knocking around to help keep little ones amused while their parents knock back a gin or two.
+There’s also a sheltered outside dining area – perfect for large family parties – a wooden boat for kids to play on, as well as a digger and car knocking around to help keep little ones stay amused while their parents knock back a gin or two.

 As for the menu, it’s full of healthy smoothies, great brunch options, light lunches (served until 3pm), delicious Sea Bass and Moules dishes, Sunday roasts and cakes.

-From Poole, sandy Shell Bay is really easy to get to – just a quick nip across on the Sandbanks chain ferry (check ahead to make sure it’s running!) and it’s right on your left.
-The wonderful Shell Bay Seafood Restaurant, a seasonal family-friendly eatery with panoramic sea views across to Poole Harbour, Sandbanks and Brownsea Island.
+From Poole, Dorset’s sandy Shell Bay is really easy to get to – just a quick nip across on the Sandbanks chain ferry and it’s on your left.
+The wonderful Shell Bay Seafood Restaurant is a seasonal family-friendly eatery with panoramic sea views across to Poole Harbour, Sandbanks and Brownsea Island.

 And Mr Stein sure has made the most of those beautiful views, with wall-to-wall glass windows running along one side, which gaze over Sandbanks bay and the boats bobbing on the waves.
 Despite it’s formal appearance, the upstairs restaurant welcomes families with young kids and didn’t bat an eyelid when our two started to lose their patience with the whole sitting and staying put thing.